A hand up, not a hand out

-People on a fixed income, such as the elderly or disabled;
+People on a fixed income, such as senior citizens or the disabled;

-Those who have experienced unexpected illness, injury or catastropic events;
+Those who have experienced unexpected illness, injury or catastrophic events;

 Working people who simply are not earning enough income to cover expenses.

 We hope individuals and families who use Helping Harvest become financially stable and no longer rely on our assistance.
-However, we're committed to providing support for as long as it's needed.
-People who receive assistance through the store are asked to make a donation toward the cost of the goods they receive.
-Suggested donation amounts are generally 25 to 50% of everyday retail prices.
-These donations help us buy food for the store and cover other expenses to keep our doors open.
-We accept only cash at this time.
+However, we're committed to providing support for as long as needed.

 Eligibility and Membership

 Stop by the store during business hours to see if you and your family are eligible to become members of Helping Harvest.
 We'll ask you some simple questions and you will be asked to complete an easy application.
 The program is free to join.

 Receiving other forms of government assistance, such as Medicaid, unemployment benefits or SNAP, does not disqualify a person's eligibility for acceptance into Helping Harvest.